 Proper Infrastructure.
 The Chilean government has a significant interest in large-scale infrastructural investment opportunities, having earmarked USD\$28 billion for investment by 2021 for public-private partnerships, government projects and concession projects.
-131 The Global Infrastructure hub praises Chile's business administration and regulatory quality as key factors for promoting local and international investment in new infrastructure.
-132 The OECD also notes that Chile's infrastructural excellence is the result of a 25-year commitment to building the country's basic infrastructure backbone, a "success [that] can be ascribed, in significant part, to the strength of Chile's institutions and the capacity of its public administration."
-133 The OECD study also praises Chile's success in mobilizing private financing with strong concessions models.
+The Global Infrastructure hub praises Chile's business administration and regulatory guality as key factors for promoting local and international investment in new infrastructure.
+The OECD also notes that Chile's infrastructural excellence is the result of a 25-year commitment to building the country's basic infrastructure backbone, a "success [that] can be ascribed, in significant part, to the strength of Chile's institutions and the capacity of its public administration."140 The OECD study also praises Chile's success in mobilizing private financing with strong concessions models.

 Balanced Regulatory Framework.
 Responsibility for regulatory policy across sectors is shared among Chile's main institutions.
 Different institutions are responsible for regulatory oversight during different regulatory phases, too.
-For instance, the General Comptroller and Constitutional Court are responsible for legal scrutiny of regulations, while the SEGPRES takes responsibility for checking legal quality and procedural requirements.
+For instance, the General Comptroller and Constitutional Court are responsible for legal scrutiny of regulations, while the Ministerio Secretaría General de la Presidencia de Chile takes responsibility for checking legal quality and procedural requirements.
 The 2014-2018 National Agenda for Productivity, Innovation and Growth is specifically designed to improve regulatory governance, and introduced the Regulatory Impact Assessment (RIA) tool into its stakeholder projects.
-Chile's regulatory framework also provides for ex post evaluations by the Law Evaluation Department of the Chamber of Deputies.
-134
+Chile's regulatory framework also provides for expost evaluations by the Law Evaluation Department of the Chamber of Deputies.141

 Innovation and Investment Culture.
 Chile has one of Latin America's leading innovation and investment cultures, due to years of targeted investments in innovation and entrepreneurship to create a kind of "Chilecon Valley".
-135 In 2010, the Chilean government launched Start-Up Chile as a seed accelerator for entrepreneurs and innovation.
-136 As of 2020, Start-Up Chile is valued at USD\$2.1 billion and hosts 1,960 startups.
-137 chile_5jfj4n5461td.pdf%3FitemId%3D%252Fcontent%252Fcomponent%252F9789264278875-3- australias-openness-to-trade-and-investment-is-driving-our-prosperity-part-i.
+In 2010, the Chilean government launched Start-Up Chile as a seed accelerator for entrepreneurs and innovation.
+As of 2020, Start-Up Chile is valued at USD\$2.1 billion and hosts 1,960 startups.144 https://databank.worldbank.org/source/world-development-indicators# chile\5jfj4n5461td.pdf%3FitemId%3D%252Fcontent%252Fcomponent%252F9789264278875-3-